JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/github_pm.md

 * Add a column "to do" to the board, using the "To do" preset and selecting "newly added".
 * Add a column "in progress" to the board, using the "in progress" preset and selecting "Reopened".
 * Add a column "Done" to the board, using the "Done" preset, selecting "Closed".
+* If you have time, investigate about the limitations of the free GitHub version.
+What pricing options exist and what features do they unlock?

 ## All team members